DerekGuerra/100-days-of-code/log.md

   ["mooney", "wormtail", "prongs"]
 ];

-// what is the result of this line:
+/ what is the result of this line:

 console.log(friends[2][0]);

 //prints "mooney"
 //corrct

-Day 20:

-Programmed a simple "To-Do list app" that takes uses a while loop to repeatedly ask for user input and begins with an empty array then gets elemnts added from the user prompts using .push, and also a function to show all the to-do's or to quit the app.
+D
 var todos = ["Clean Rooom"];

 var input = prompt("What would you like to do?");